dataresearchcenter/followthemoney/docs/docs/index.md

 A link between two entities will have its own attributes.
 For example, an investigator looking at a person that owns a company might want to know when that interest was acquired, and also what percentage of shares the person holds.

 This is addressed by making interstitial entities.
-In the example above, an `schema:Ownership` entity would be created, with references to the person as its owner property and to the company as its asset property.
-That entity can then define further properties, including `startDate` and `percentage`:
+In the example above, an {{ schema_ref('Ownership') }} entity would be created, with references to the person as its owner property and to the company as its asset property.
+That entity can then define further properties, including {{ prop_ref('Interval:startDate') }} and {{ prop_ref('Ownership:percentage') }}:

 ```json
 {